xwjcool123/BlockTunerMod/README.md

 ### Installation

 Put this mod in your `mods` folder.
-You also need to install [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) if you haven't installed it yet.
+You also need to install [Fabric API](https://modrinth.com/mod/fabric-api) if you haven't installed it yet.

 This mod also works on servers and require no client installation.

-You can get the latest copy [here](https://github.com/xwjcool123/BlockTunerMod/releases/latest) or find a specific release [here](https://github.com/xwjcool123/BlockTunerMod/releases)
+You can get the latest version [here](https://github.com/xwjcool123/BlockTunerMod/releases/latest) or find a specific release [here](https://github.com/xwjcool123/BlockTunerMod/releases)

 ### How to Use BlockTuner

-Right clock on note blocks to open tuning GUI.
-Placing an untuned note block also opens tuning GUI automatically.
-Use command `/blocktuner` to toggle these.
+`Ctrl` + Right clock on a note block to open tuning UI.
+Placing a note block while holding `Ctrl` also opens tuning UI automatically.

-`Ctrl` to show note name of the note block at crosshair.
+`Ctrl` to show the note of the note block at crosshair.

-`Ctrl` + middle click on note blocks will give you readily tuned note blocks.
-Placing these won't open tuning GUI.
+`Ctrl` + middle click on note blocks to pick up readily tuned note blocks.

 Right click note blocks with blaze rods to play with right clicks without tuning.